songor/aws-learned/certification/AWS Certification Exam Mistake Collection.md

   C. Use the ec2-ip-update package which can configure the network interface as well as update the secondary IP with DHCP

   D. Use the ec2-ip-utility package which can update the routing tables as well as refresh the secondary IP using DHCP

+  *Explanation:* [Multiple IP Addresses](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/MultipleIP.html).
+After you assign a secondary private IPv4 address to your instance, you need to configure the operating system on your instance to recognize the secondary private IP address.
+If you are using Amazon Linux, the ec2-net-utils package can take care of this step for you.
+It configures additional network interfaces that you attach while the instance is running, refreshes secondary IPv4 addresses during DHCP lease renewal, and updates the related routing rules.

 * SQS, messages kept default